Virgildev/v-parking/README.md

 - **Ticket Management:** Issue and manage parking tickets with configurable costs.
 - **Clamp Functionality:** Clamp vehicles with configurable item and progress settings.
 - **Tire Slashing:** Option to slash vehicles with configurable settings.

-Vehicle used in the above previews can be got here: https://www.lcpdfr.com/downloads/gta5mods/vehiclemodels/39327-fivem-ready-parking-enforcement-go4-non-els/

 ## Installation